Ideas & Inspiration

 - Use faux plants or real ones.
 Add big foliage plants in big spaces.
 Match plant pots to your decor.

-- Experiment with the ancient Chinese principles of Feng Shui.
+- Clever home office ideas include experimenting with the ancient Chinese principles of Feng Shui.
 Remove clutter and use as much natural light as possible.

 - Research Feng Shui for furniture placement and office layout ideas that are said to create energy and harmony.
 Feng Shui can be useful and fun, whether you believe in its concepts or think of it as art.